 The greatest shortages of doctors are in provincial and rural areas.
 The Midland region has 13% fewer doctors than the rest of the country.

-What will the programme look like?
+What would the programme look like?

 Who can apply?

-Students will need an undergraduate degree in any discipline from any recognised university, with some minimum scores on specific tests.
+In the proposal, students would need an undergraduate degree in any discipline from any recognised university, with some minimum scores on specific tests.
 Grades will be one of the entry criteria, but personal aptitude, demonstrated links with provincial, rural and high-needs communities, and commitment to the ethos of the Medical School will be used to decide who is accepted.

 Will Scholarships be available?